 - Seamless Rails on Ruby support

 - Model, View, Controller, each part can be tested independently

-The Model View ViewModel is also a design pattern and known for developing user interfaces.
-It is based on the pattern “Model View Controller” (MVC) and the applications based on MVVM patterns use multiple capabilities available on WPF, Silverlight Desktop/web and on Windows.
+The Model View ViewModel is also a design pattern known for developing user interfaces.
+It is based on the pattern “Model View Controller” (MVC) and the applications based on MVVM patterns use multiple capabilities available on WPF, Silverlight Desktop/web, and Windows.

 The Model View ViewModel (MVVM) pattern is a design pattern most commonly used for creating user interfaces.
 It is derived from the popular “Model View Controller” (MVC) pattern.
 Microsoft expression products are also based on MVVM